mikeddecker/judge/api/README.md

 ## Changing the databse (Flask - alembic)

-(this has not been tried in the dockerized environment yet!)

 ```bash
 make dev-bash # Enters the bash shell of the api
 flask db migrate -m "Initial migration"  # Generates the migration script for changes to the database